-Frederick Douglass (Rochester, New York)
+Frederick Douglass (Rochester, NY)

 Dublin Core